AyonDasDhrubo/Hotel-Booking-Website-Project/README.md

 Welcome to the Hotel Booking Website Project!
-This platform offers users a seamless experience to search, book, and manage hotel reservations.
+This platform offers users a seamless experience to search, book and manage hotel reservations.
 It also provides administrators with tools to oversee bookings, manage users and update room inventories.

 ## **Key Features**
 - **User Registration & Login:** Secure user authentication to access personalized booking features.